GSA-TTS/tts-tech-operations/how_we_work/workflow.md

   - Size (`s: <days|weeks>`)
 - Added to the board
 - Assigned
-- Reviewed by another member of the team for clarity
+- Reviewed by another member of the team for clarity, accuracy, and being realistic

 `Implementation Steps` aren't required at this point.